 - Information desk assistants

 Sign up to volunteer

 We welcome new volunteers to join us as we deliver top-quality healthcare services to the community.
-To fill out an application to volunteer, please download the application form below and mail the forms to our Volunteer Office.
+To fill out an application to volunteer, please download the appropriate form below.

 MedStar St. Mary's Hospital

 Congress created the 340B drug savings program to help those hospitals serving vulnerable communities expand access to prescription drugs and support essential services for their communities.
 The savings generated from the 340B drug discount program are used by MedStar St. Mary's Hospital to help keep pace with the rapidly rising costs of prescription drugs, as well as to offer additional needed services to our community such as the ones described below.

 East Run Center is a capital project in Lexington Park, Maryland, identified as the area of greatest need serviced by MedStar St Mary’s Hospital.
 Services now available include